dobroslav-atanasov/Programming-Fundamentals-Extended/README.md

 # SoftUni Programming Fundamentals Extended
-Programming Fundamentals - Extended - January 2017: All assignments with their solutions.
+Programming Fundamentals - Extended: All assignments with their solutions.

 ## Course content